ROUND 2 APPLICATIONS OPENS OCTOBER 6, 2023

 All questions and answers will be updated here as necessary.

-From May 3, 2023 to May 26, 2023, one week before the deadline, applicants are encouraged to schedule an appointment.
+Office hours are available during the application period for individuals to schedule a one-on-one meeting with the grants manager.
 The purpose of this meeting is to ask questions which are not answered in the Program Guidelines or Frequently Asked Questions.
 We are happy to help you with any additional technical or adaptive questions or concerns you may have, as well as answer specific questions you might have regarding your materials or application.

 To schedule your 25 minute appointment with the grant administrator, please click here.